Biden's new winter COVID plan will reimburse you for at-home tests

 There will be some new rules for travelers

-The administration also will require that all travelers coming into the United States be tested for COVID within 24 hours of leaving for their trip using a viral test.
-This will apply to Americans returning home, whether they're vaccinated or unvaccinated, as well as foreign travelers.
+The administration also will require that all travelers coming into the United States be tested for the coronavirus a day before departure for their trip using a viral test.
+This will apply to Americans returning home, whether they're vaccinated or unvaccinated, as well as to foreign travelers.

 The administration will extend the requirement to wear masks on planes and public transportation to March 18.